mastah43/udacity-carnd-p2/writeup.md

 I randomized the order of the training data set in every epoch to avoid effects of training data set order.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-TBD
 * training set accuracy of 0.99
 * validation set accuracy of 0.951
 * test set accuracy of 0.947

+The validation set accuracy is similar to the training set accuracy (only slightly lower).
+The test set accuracy is similar to the validation set accuracy (only slightly lower).
+This concludes that the model is slightly overfitted but the result is acceptable.

 The LetNet model architecture was chosen.